ciscoheat/dataclass/README.md

 final name : Option<String>;
 ```

 To avoid the null check completely, specify a default value for the field, as in the example below.
-Just remember that the default value will **not** be tested against any validators, since it creates issues with inheritance and error handling.
+Just remember that the default value will **not** be tested against any validators (it creates issues with inheritance and error handling).

 ```haxe
 @:validate(_.length > 1)